amckenna41/pySAR/README.md

 -----------
 * `/pySAR/PyBioMed` - package partially forked from https://github.com/gadsbyfly/PyBioMed, used in
 the calculation of the protein descriptors.
-* `/Results` - stores all calculated results that were generated for the research article, studying the SAR for a thermostability dataset.
+* `/Results` - stores the associated research paper created alongside the software.
+Also includes all results generated from the research as well as the article's supplementary materials.
-* `/pySAR/tests` - unit and integration tests for pySAR.
+* `/tests` - unit and integration tests for pySAR.
-* `/pySAR/data` - all required data and datasets are stored in this folder.
+* `/data` - all required data and datasets are stored in this folder.

 Tests